AGwillmkawy1/alx-low_level_programming/0x00-hello_world/README.md

 #2-assembler - A script that generates the assembly code of a C code and save it in the output file. and the file name will be saved in the variable $CFILE,     again the output file should be named the same as the C file, but with the extension .s instead of .c  .

-#3-name - A script that compiles a C file and creates an executable named cisfun. and The C file name will be saved in the variable $CFILE.
+#3-name - A script that compiles a C file and creates executable named cisfun, and a C file name will be saved in the variable $CFILE.

-#4
+#4-name - A script that prints exactly "Programming is like building a multilingual puzzle" , folllowed by new line. use function puts and you are not allowed to use printf. your program should end with value 0.

+#5